mr-saoirse/monologue/README.md

 # monologue [WIP]

-A project to illustrate integrating logging framework with ingestion into  Retrieval Augmented Generation (RAG) system.
+A project to illustrate integrating logging framework for ingestion into Retrieval Augmented Generation (RAG) system.
 Python is used for agents.
-Python and Rust both used for the ingestion back-end.
+Python and Rust (todo) both used for the ingestion back-end.
+This is very much experimental and we have not yet even satisfactorily answered the questions _should we do this in the first place? / where might this be useful?_

 See the medium article: